 Jesus Predicts Peter’s Denial

-33 But Peter answered him, “Even if all will be made to stumble because of you, I will never be made to stumble.”
+33 But Peter answered him, “Even if everyone falls away because of you, I will never fall.”

 34 Jesus said to him, “Most certainly I tell you that tonight, before the rooster crows, you will deny me three times.”